Client Security is Critical

 IDM has earned SOC 2 Certification from outside auditors through the hard work and dedication of our information security team.
-SOC 2 assess IDM’s compliance with the five trust principles broken down in further detail below.
+SOC 2 assess IDM’s compliance with the Security and Confidentiality trust principles detailed below.

 The security principle refers to protection of system resources against unauthorized access.
 Access controls help prevent potential system abuse, theft or unauthorized removal of data, misuse of software, and improper alteration or disclosure of information.

 IT security tools such as network and web application firewalls (WAFs), two factor authentication and intrusion detection are useful in preventing security breaches that can lead to unauthorized access of systems and data.

 Data is considered confidential if its access and disclosure is restricted to a specified set of persons or organizations.
 Examples may include data intended only for company personnel, as well as business plans, intellectual property, internal price lists and other types of sensitive financial information.